Keryn Paviour-Smith: “There is no ‘delete’ button in a digital age”

 And as long as some elements of commonality come down through the organisation and across the different demographics, encouraging an understanding of purpose is powerful, as opposed to saying "These are our values, this is our culture, and this is how you all behave and act.".

 If you missed out on the last Disclose.
 Discuss.
-Discover. check out the agenda for the next event, taking place on Thursday 10 May.
-This time the conversation will be focused on the Rise of Smart HR.
-See you there!
+Discover. check out the agenda for the next event.

 What is Xref?